 The Other China

 Yao Bo (姚博, 1972-) is a former Beijing-based journalist and influential blogger who offers a running commentary on contemporary Chinese affairs from his base in Kyoto, Japan.
-He produces YouTube channel under the name Wuyue Sanren 五嶽散人 wǔyuè sǎnrén, literally ‘The Dilettante from the Five Sacred Mountains’.
+He produces a YouTube channel under the name Wuyue Sanren 五嶽散人 wǔyuè sǎnrén, literally ‘The Dilettante from the Five Sacred Mountains’.
 Yao’s sobriquet is reminiscent of the artistic names favoured by members of China’s long-defunct scholar-official class.
 The expression 散人 sǎnrén usually describes a relaxed, seemingly blasé individual who, more often than not, makes acerbic observations about the follies of the world and Yao Bo’s sardonic monologues have the relaxed air of a world-weary resident of Old Peking.

 The self-description that Yao offers on his YouTube channel is even written in the style of ‘a nonchalant wiseguy’ 散淡的人: